junobuild/docs/docs/guides/github-actions.md

 :::info

-Although it is possible to generate a controller with administrative permission, we strongly recommend using the "Read-write" scope.
+While you can generate a controller with administrative permission, we strongly recommend using the "Read-write" scope.
 This ensures that GitHub does not have the capability to operate your smart contract, such as stopping or deleting your satellite.
 By opting for the "Read-write" scope, you maintain full control over your decentralized app and minimize the risk of unwanted interference from GitHub.

 :::